 A steep walk up Box Hill, Mickleham, near Dorking

-There is a good choice of of nice family walks in the Surrey Hills.
+You’ll find a fantastic choice of of scenic family walks in the Surrey Hills.
 The best known is probably around Box Hill.

 Box Hill is at the summit of the North Downs in Surrey.
 It’s terrific for walking and exploring and has plenty to offer kids: –

 - A nature play trail (with climbing and balancing)

 - Old WWII anti-tank cylinders on the Riverside Walk